voicanelena3/Ecommerce-App/README.md

 ### 2. Database Setup

 #### Option A: Using Database Backup File
+The file for the database is in the backend/Ecommerce API folder

 1. Open **SQL Server Management Studio**
 2. Right-click on **Databases** → **Restore Database**